 On the whole, in the United States, a person trying to solve a wrongful conviction without connections and resources does not have many options, aside from car bombs* and targeted assassinations*, if they are skilled in those areas, which most people are not.
 Anybody who knows better options is more than welcome to mention them below in Disqus comments.

-Experts estimate tens of thousands of people in U.S. jails and prisons are wrongfully convicted, between roughly 1% and 4% depending which expert you ask.
+Experts estimate tens of thousands of people in U.S. jails and prisons are wrongfully convicted, between roughly 1% and 4% of prisoners depending which expert you ask.

 One solution might be to hold corporate social media sites accountable for hobbling issues that they should have some responsibility to publicize.